veropetit/BeStarsMiMeS/10-WhatDoTheSpectraLookLike.md

 ## A note on binarity:

+BELOW NEEDS TO BE UPDATED WITH PROPER LOCATION

 One of the star (HD 35411) really looks like a double-lined spectroscopic binary.

-The notebook [Binaries]() has both the line profile and TESS light curves of this star.
+The notebook [Binaries]()FIX LINK has both the line profile and TESS light curves of this star.

 See also below for binarity indication in the TESS lightcurves.

 ## The status of the Be disk during the observations.

-In WILL BE MOVED TO NOTEBOOK 03? we make graphs of the Halpha line profiles of each stars, overplotted with our synthetic model.
-The PDF is called [HydrogenAlphaSpectralLine.pdf]().
+In UPDATE NOTEBOOK NAME AND LOCATION, we make graphs of the Halpha line profiles of each stars, overplotted with our synthetic model.
+The PDF is called [HydrogenAlphaSpectralLine.pdf]()FIX LINK.

-The type of emission for each star is noted in the 00-Information spreadsheet, in the column NAME OF COLUMN.
+The type of emission for each star is noted in the 00-Information spreadsheet, in the column `Halpha shape`.
-The Google Slides NAME provides a key and typical profiles images.
+The Google Slides (HalphaCharacterization)[https://docs.google.com/presentation/d/1wyPI9kbeioUcQsewTiVvA9LkyhTY_sCioh58Gt9i2cQ/edit?usp=sharing] provides a key and typical profiles images.

 **NOTE**: It seems that HD 164284 has observations with and without the disk present -- good target to test the hybrid method with.

 ## Using the TESS LC to check for potential binaries and to check the Be status of the target.

-The Colab Notebook [TESS Observations]() makes a PDF called [TESS Observations]().
+The Colab Notebook [TESS Observations]() makes a PDF called [TESS observations.pdf]().
 The pdf plots the light curves, periodogram, and zoomed periodogram for each TESS observation with a cadence of 2 minutes or less.

 By observing TESS observations of our Be stars, we can identify obvious binaries or otherwise strange stars.
 There are 2 obvious eclipsing binaries in our sample, HD 35411 and HD 76838, which can be identified by their characteristic periodic flux dips at regular intervals.